WHO ARE THE MEDIA COMMENTATORS WORTH LISTENING TO?

 - NZ Retirement Guide, (2013), Twenty Good Summers.
 Martin Hawes: A prolific writer, (over 20 books) always provides good reading and common sense recommendations.

 - How to retire with enough money and how to know what enough is.
 Teresa Ghilarduccci, (2015).
 Also American, but suitable for NZ readers.
 100 pages.
 Excellent.

-- Martin Hawes: A must read.
-Calm, considered, common sense covering superannuation, trusts, retirement savings etc.*10/10
+- Martin Hawes: Calm, considered, common sense covering superannuation, trusts, retirement savings etc. Author.

-- Mary Holm: Sound and quirky.
+- Mary Holm: Sound and succinct.
 Good simple business and personal financial comment, on many of the current retirement issues.
-Excellent NZ Herald column each Sunday-compulsory reading.*10/10
+Excellent NZ Herald column each Sunday-compulsory reading!

-- Rob Stock: Leans towards the seniors market, writing in an easy to follow manner, on topical subjects.
-Sound. *10/10
+- Rob Stock: Leans towards the seniors market, writes in an easy to follow manner, on topical subjects.
+Sound.

 - Helen Twose.
-Her Kiwi Saver Question and Answers column is a must read, the questions and answers needs to be published in booklet form.
+Her Kiwi Saver Question and Answers column was always a must read.
+The questions and answers needed to be published in booklet form.